Samuel Edozie

 Samuel Ikechukwu Edozie (born 28 January 2003) is an English professional footballer who plays as a winger for club Southampton.

+Edozie is a product of the Manchester City academy and made his professional debut for the club in the 2021 FA Community Shield.
+In September 2022, he joined Southampton.
+Edozie spent the 2024–25 season on loan at Anderlecht.
+He has represented his country at youth level.

 Club career

 Early career

 Edozie was born in Lewisham, South London.
 He attended Ashgrove School in Bromley and Beths Grammar School in Bexley.
 He began his career in the youth system at nearby Millwall before moving away and arriving at the 2018–19 Premier League champions Manchester City in July 2019 for a reported seven-figure fee.

 After impressing in 2021–22 pre-season, Edozie made his Manchester City debut on 7 August 2021, being named in the starting lineup for the 2021 FA Community Shield.

 Southampton

 On 1 September 2022, Edozie signed a five-year contract with Southampton in a deal which also saw Manchester City full back Juan Larios join the South Coast club.
 On 3 September 2022, he made his club and Premier League debut in a 1–0 away loss to Wolverhampton Wanderers, coming on after 73 minutes for Romain Perraud.

 On 26 August 2023, Edozie scored his first professional goal for the club in a 2–1 victory against Queens Park Rangers.
 During a 1–1 draw with Norwich City on 1 January 2024, he picked up an ankle injury, with manager Russell Martin later confirming he was expected to be sidelined until the end of January.

+On 1 September 2026, Edozie announced he had handed in a transfer request to Southampton, citing a lack of playing time.